rachelnertia/rachelnertia.github.io/_drafts/batrep-elg-aos-2k-league-game-3.md

 I got to curse a whole 4 units, so I chose his heroes and the Chosen.

 Out-dropping me, Sam made me take the first turn.
 I immediately yeeted the Mortalis Terminexus at him, although the distance was too great for it to do anything this turn.
-I think it might have been close enough to apply a mortal wound or two to the Chaos Warriors, but I think they blocked it with their special shields.
+I think it might have been close enough to apply a mortal wound or two to the Chaos Warriors, but they blocked it with their special shields.

 ![](/images/2023/02/battles/nighthaunt-vs-s2d/round-1-turn-1-hourglass.jpg)

+I cast Seal of Shyish (5+ Ward, same as Discorporate) and Shademist (-1 to Wound against) on the right-hand Chainrasps, making them extra tough.

 Following that, I advanced my army up into my usual death-star-battleline, ready to weather a charge.